Medicare Advantage Plans Come In Different Sizes And Colors

 WHEN YOU CAN ENROLL IN A MEDICARE ADVANTAGE PLAN

-A variety of Special Election Periods exist too.
+A variety of Special Election Periods exist, too.
 If you qualify, you might be able to join mid-year.
 A common one is when you move out of state and lose your existing Medicare Advantage plan.
-Medicare allows you a 63-day window to choose another in your new state.
+Medicare allows you a 63-day window to choose another plan in your new state.
 Another SEP occurs if you become eligible for Medicaid or the Part D Extra Help program.
 People with low incomes have continuous special election periods.
-This means you can change plans any time of year.
+This means you can change plans at any time of year.

 HOW MUCH DO MEDICARE ADVANTAGE PLANS COST?